+[5] Samsung UE32H6470SSXZG Moderate PCBs can be accessed after removing the back cover (11 screws).
+All PCBs can be disassembled after removing the connectors, tapes and corresponding screws.
+Speakers can be accessed after removing the back cover and disassembled by removing them manually from their mountings.
+[6] Hisense LTDN40K220WSEU Moderate PCBs can be accessed after removing the back cover (27 screws and 15 clips).
+All PCBs can be disassembled after removing the connectors, tapes and corresponding screws.
+One of the PCBs includes two clips.
+Speakers can be accessed after removing the back cover and disassembled by removing them manually from their mountings.
 [7] LG 24PN450B Moderate PCBs can be accessed after removing the back cover (23 screws).
 All PCBs can be disassembled after removing the connectors, tapes and corresponding screws.
 Speakers can be accessed after removing the back cover and disassembled by removing them manually from their mountings.
 [8] LG 47LM760S Moderate PCBs can be accessed after removing the back cover (24 screws, 4 clips and some connectors).
 All PCBs can be disassembled after removing the connectors, tapes and corresponding screws.
 No information [9] PEAQ TFT32NUMUNE Moderate PCBs can be accessed after removing the back cover (16 screws).
 All PCBs can be disassembled after removing the connectors, tapes and corresponding screws.
 Speakers can be accessed after removing the back cover and disassembled by removing them manually from their mountings.

 [10] Telefunken T39EX1425 Moderate PCBs can be accessed after removing the back cover (21 screws and some connectors).
 For the complete disassembly of all PCBs another step to remove some metal and plastic parts is needed.
 PCBs can be disassembled by removing the connectors, clips, tape and corresponding screws.
 No information [11] Vestel 40" Moderate PCBs can be accessed after removing the back cover (21 screws).
 For the complete disassembly of some PCBs another step to remove a protective metal mounting is needed.
 PCBs can be disassembled by removing the connectors, clips, tape and corresponding screws.
 Speakers can be accessed after removing the back cover and disassembled by removing them manually from their mountings.
 [12] Toshiba 48L1443DG Moderate PCBs can be accessed after removing the back cover (21 screws and some connectors).
 For the complete disassembly of some PCBs another step to remove a protective metal mounting is needed.
 PCBs can be disassembled by removing the connectors, clips, tape and corresponding screws.
 Speakers can be accessed after removing the back cover and disassembled by removing them manually from their mountings.

-\According to Recycle Information Center (https://ric.werecycle.eu/)
+According to Recycle Information Center (https://ric.werecycle.eu/)

-3.2.3 Disassembly time
+1019 2.2.3 Disassembly time

-As previously said, the disassemblability of a product is influenced by number of disassembly steps and ease of access to parts, tools needed and difficulty of the operation itself.
-These aspects could be combined in a single indicator: the disassembly time.
+1020 As previously said, the disassemblability of a product is influenced by number of disassembly 1021 steps and ease of access to parts, tools needed and difficulty of the operation itself.
+These 1022 aspects could be combined in a single indicator: the disassembly time.

-Time can be measurable directly but its measurement is subjective to the operator skills.
-Manual/semi-automatic operations are generally relevant for repair processes, while the level of automation should increase at the industrial scale.
+1023 Time can be measurable directly but its measurement is subjective to the operator skills.
+1024 Manual/semi-automatic operations are generally relevant for repair processes, while the level 1025 of automation should increase at the industrial scale.